Hyperloop pod competition: Overview

 There were three judging phases in the 2015–2017 competition: a design competition that was held in January 2016, and two on-track competitions—27–29 January 2017, and, Competition Weekend II, 25–27 August 2017.
 The on-track portion of the competition is run on the SpaceX Hyperloop test track—or Hypertube—a mile-long, partial-vacuum, 72.0 in diameter steel tube purpose-built in Hawthorne, California, for the competition.

 Thirty of the 115 teams that submitted designs in January 2016 were selected to build hardware to compete on a sponsored Hyperloop test track in January 2017.
 There were more than 1,000 applicants at earlier stages of the competition.
 The first competition completed in January 2017, with 27 teams from around the world participating.
-Delft Hyperloop from the Technical University of Delft won the first overall prize.
-WARR Hyperloop, from the Technical University of Munich, won top honors.
+Delft Hyperloop from the Technical University of Delft won the best design prize.
+WARR Hyperloop, from the Technical University of Munich, won fastest speed prize.
 In April 2017, 24 teams were selected to compete in Competition Weekend II held in August; WARR Hyperloop won top honors with a 201 mph top speed in the mile-long test track.

 In July 2018, 18 teams competed in the main competition with top speed as the only judged criterion; two additional teams competed in the levitation sub-competition.
 WARR Hyperloop again won top honors in the main competition, beating its own record with a 290 mph run; UCSB Hyperloop was the only team to be able to compete in the levitation sub-competition, thus automatically winning.

 It was announced during Competition III that Competition IV was confirmed to take place in the northern hemisphere summer of 2019.
 Technical University of Munich won the competition, and the 2020 Hyperloop competition was announced.